Skill Sheet: What You Will Learn Here

 - Knowing when to buy/sell call options and put options

 Market sentiment can either be bearish or bullish.
-When the general price trend is upwards, it is bullish sentiment, and when prices in general are moving downwards, it is bearish sentiment.
-These two possibilities give rise to two types of options, that is, call option and put option.
+When the general price trend is upwards, it is bullish sentiment, and when prices, in general, are moving downwards, it is bearish sentiment.
+These two possibilities give rise to two option types, that is, call option and put option.

 Thus, in a call option, the buyer of a call expects the price of the underlying to go up, while in the case of a put option, the buyer of the put expects the price of the underlying to go down.
 While a call option gives the buyer the right to buy (only the right and not the obligation), a put option gives the buyer the right to sell (and not the obligation).

 When you have bought a call option expecting the price of the underlying to go up, and if the price indeed goes up, you can exercise your right and buy the underlying at the pre-determined price, which is the strike price, at any time on or before the expiry date.
 Alternatively, you can square off the option and pocket the premium difference (i.e., the difference in the call option premium at the time of purchase and at the time of sale).

 On the other hand, having formed a pessimistic view about the trend, if you have bought a put option and if the price of the underlying goes down, you can exercise your right and sell the underlying at the pre-determined price, which is the strike price, at any time on or before the expiry date.
 Here also, instead of selling the underlying, you can square off the put option and pocket the premium difference.